-THE BELOW LINKS CONTAIN DETAILED AIRLINE, MILITARY JETS, TEST AIRCRAFT & AIRPLANE FACT SHEETS AND AEROSPACE INFORMATION
+THE BELOW LINKS CONTAIN DETAILED AIRLINE, MILITARY JETS, TEST AIRCRAFT, AIRPLANE FACT SHEETS AND AEROSPACE INFORMATION

-THE BELOW LINKS CONTAIN AVIATION MILITARY RELATED VIDEOS, PICTURES, FACTS, INFORMATION, AUDIO, HISTORY, MOVIES & PHOTOS
+THE BELOW LINKS CONTAIN AVIATION, MILITARY, AIRCRAFT VIDEOS, PICTURES, FACTS, INFORMATION, AUDIO, HISTORY, MOVIES AND PHOTOS

-THE BELOW LINKS CONTAIN INFORMATION ON AIRLINES IN PRESENT AND CURRENT SERVICE - ALSO BANKRUPT US AIRLINE COMPANIES (DEFUNCT)
+THE BELOW LINKS CONTAIN INFORMATION ON AIRLINES IN CURRENT SERVICE TODAY AND ALSO BANKRUPT US AIRLINE COMPANIES (DEFUNCT)

 RUSSIAN FEDERATION ILYUSHIN (IL-96) COMMERCIAL AIRLINER

-PICTURES HISTORY AND FACTS
+PICTURES INFORMATION HISTORY AND FACTS

 cubana Il-96

 The Ilyushin Il-96 is a four-engined long-haul widebody airliner designed by Ilyushin in the Russian Federation and manufactured by the Voronezh Aircraft Production Association in Voronezh.
-It is powered by four Aviadvigatel PS-90 two-shaft turbofan engines.

 Design and development